bertrandmartel/multi-event-library/README.md

 Access to these events is enabled with listeners

+You can also access current value for specific properties :
 * access current value for volume media / System / Ring / DTMF / Voice call / Notification
 * access current screen state value